Bretton Woods II lives on, packing pain for western workers

 "The 2008 financial crisis was the end neither of the international financial system known as Bretton Woods II, nor even of its China phase," the authors concluded in their report.

-"The old industrial center has seen its manufacturing and white collar clerical labor force displaced, and one might think it cannot stand yet another cheap labor giant like India pushing in," they added.
-"But now that China will be in the center, the center's capacity for absorption of another massive labor force will be a multiple larger."
+"The old industrial centre has seen its manufacturing and white collar clerical labour force displaced, and one might think it cannot stand yet another cheap labour giant like India pushing in," they added.
+"But now that China will be in the centre, the centre's capacity for absorption of another massive labour force will be a multiple larger."

 BRETTON WOODS WHO?